joao-viterbo-vieira/AI-Freecell/README.md

 - **Principle**: When enabled, eliminates unnecessary moves between empty cascades.
 - **Performance Notes**:
-  - Helps reduce the number of moves significantly for the 12-card problem (e.g., 12-game2.txt).
+  - Helps reduce the number of moves significantly for the 12-card problem (e.g., 12-game2.txt) for DFS and IDS algorithms.
   - Primarily beneficial in small setups.

 ---